socratesomiliadis/syntheci-shipping/README.md

 ## Hackathon

-Built for the Florent Venture Partners Hackathon at Panathēnea in Athens, selected from 100+ applicants as one of 25 teams admitted.
-Advanced to the top 3 finalist stage.
+Built for the Florent Venture Partners Hackathon at Panathēnea in Athens; selected from 100+ applicants as one of 25 admitted teams and advanced to the top 3 finalist stage.

 ## Stack